Bury My Heart at Wounded Knee: Reception

 Bury My Heart at Wounded Knee received ultimately positive reviews upon its publication.
 Time magazine reviewed the book:

 In the last decade or so, after almost a century of saloon art and horse operas that romanticized Indian fighters and white settlers, Americans have been developing a reasonably acute sense of the injustices and humiliations suffered by the Indians.
 But the details of how the West was won are not really part of the American consciousness. ...
 Dee Brown, Western historian and head librarian at the University of Illinois, now attempts to balance the account.
 With the zeal of an IRS investigator, he audits US history's forgotten set of books.
 Compiled from old but rarely exploited sources plus a fresh look at dusty Government documents, Bury My Heart at Wounded Knee tallies the broken promises and treaties, the provocations, massacres, discriminatory policies and condescending diplomacy.

 The Native American author N. Scott Momaday, who won the Pulitzer Prize, noted that the book contains strong documentation of original sources, such as council records and first-hand descriptions.
 He stated that "it is, in fact, extraordinary on several accounts" and further complimented Brown's writing by saying that "the book is a story, whole narrative of singular integrity and precise continuity; that is what makes the book so hard to put aside, even when one has come to the end."

 Peter Farb reviewed the book in 1971 in The New York Review of Books: "The Indian wars were shown to be the dirty murders they were."
-Other critics could not believe that the book was not written by a Native American and that Dee Brown was a white man, as the book's Native perspective felt so real.
+Other critics expressed surprise that Brown was a white man as the book's Native perspective felt authentic.
 Remaining on bestseller lists for over a year following its release in hardback, the book remains in print 40 years later.
 Translated into at least 17 languages, it has sold nearly four million copies and remains popular today.